YC-1412/music-RNN/README.md

 # music-RNN
-This project generates music based on Chopin's music using LSTM, and scrapes midi files online.
+This project generates music based on Chopin's music using LSTM.

 ## Instruction
 1. Clone this repository